-Shriek of the Mutilated is a 1974 American horror feature film directed by Michael Findlay (Snuff) from a screenplay by producer Ed Adlum and Ed Kelleher (the team responsible for Invasion of the Blood Farmers).
-The film was also released as Mutilated and Scream of the Snowbeast (TV title).
-It stars Alan Brock, Jennifer Stock and Tawm Ellis.
+Shriek of the Mutilated is a 1974 American horror feature film directed by Michael Findlay (Snuff) from a screenplay written by producer Ed Adlum and Ed Kelleher (the team responsible for Invasion of the Blood Farmers).
+The movie stars Alan Brock, Jennifer Stock and Tawm Ellis.

 By the time he is able to return to the main house with his news, Karen (Jennifer Stock) has become the next victim and Keith realizes the island is headquarters for a cult of killers.
 Then the shock… [synopsis from Iver Film Services VHS sleeve, see below]

 Shriek was directed by Michael Findlay, with camerawork by his wife, Roberta.
-This was the same kinky couple who made a series of 60s ‘roughies’ (including Satan’s Bed with Yoko Ono) and achieved notoriety in the mid-Seventies when their Argentine shot Charles Manson cash-in The Slaughter was picked up for distribution by New York huckster Allan Shackleton and released as Snuff with a few minutes of gore footage appended at the end that purported to show an actress being really killed on camera.
-Of course, she didn’t get murdered but the lurid hype surrounding Snuff drew in enough jaded ghouls and accident rubberneckers to ensure it took lotsa dollars.
-The cause célèbre, and the ongoing myth that it created, is a story in itself…
+This was the same kinky couple who made a series of ’60s ‘roughies’ (including Satan’s Bed with Yoko Ono) and achieved notoriety in the mid-Seventies when their 1971 Argentine shot Charles Manson cash-in The Slaughter was picked up for distribution by New York huckster Allan Shackleton.
+The latter appended a few minutes of gore footage at the end that purported to show an actress being really killed on camera and released it as Snuff.
+Of course, the unnamed actress didn’t get murdered but the lurid hype surrounding Snuff drew in enough jaded ghouls and accident rubberneckers.
+The cause célèbre and the ongoing movie myth that it created, is a story in itself…

-What we have with Shriek is an attempt to exploit the 70s vogue for Bigfoot, sasquatch, or abominable snowman sightings and combine that with a surprise ending.
+Meanwhile, back in 1974, what we have with Shriek of the Mutilated is an attempt to exploit the mid-’70s vogue for Bigfoot, sasquatch, or abominable snowman sightings and combine that with a surprise ending.
 The result is shoddy in the extreme although anyone expecting more from low budget schlock like this is probably deluding themselves anyway.

 The plot deals with a group of college students who are persuaded by their eccentric professor, Doctor Prell, to join him in his hunt to find the shaggy beast they refer to as the abominable snowman.